-Applicants must possess a PharmD degree and should preferably have prior residency or equivalent experience in geriatric pharmacotherapy.
-Through a written essay, fellowship applicants will be required to demonstrate interest in and an aptitude for a career in geriatric clinical research.
+Applicants should possess a PharmD degree and ideally have prior residency or equivalent experience in geriatric pharmacotherapy.
+Through a written essay, fellowship applicants will be required to demonstrate interest in and an aptitude for a career in senior care and public policy research.
 All applicants must submit the following materials:

 - Curriculum Vitae*